MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 - Organizational-level version limit settings can be used to configure version settings on libraries only.
 List version settings, creation of major and minor versions or content approval workflows need to be [configured at individual library or list level](https://support.microsoft.com/en-us/office/enable-and-configure-versioning-for-a-list-or-library-1555d642-23ee-446a-990a-bcab618c7a37).

 - Changes made to organization-level settings apply to new libraries created since the change was made.
 The ability to apply the setting to existing document libraries at the organization-level isn't yet released.
-The new settings won't apply to existing libraries or to versions that were already created.
+The new settings doesn't apply to existing libraries or to versions that were already created.

 - A version's expiration date is determined from library version settings and is stamped on the version when a version is created.
 If expiration settings at the library are modified, the expiration date on the existing versions of a file remains unchanged.

 - When a document with versions is subject to retention settings, the retention of versions is determined by the configured retention setting.
-In other words, the retention setting always wins, whether that be a deletion or hold policy.
+In other words, the retention setting always wins, whether it is a deletion or hold policy.
 [Learn about retention for SharePoint and OneDrive - Microsoft 365 Compliance | Microsoft Docs](/microsoft-365/compliance/retention-policies-sharepoint).

 ## Trim Existing Versions from Sites or Libraries